qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 Need to figure out how it works

 ## :construction: Todo-List / Roadmap

-### Fix vmrest permission problem
-- When the vmrest is run as standard user, modifications using netmgt are not authaurized.

-- When vmrest is run as administrator, no API can be utilized.
-This problem needs more tests.

 ### Information gathering / Returned infos to user while running playbooks
 - Make information returned by requests (like VM Id or state) easily exploitable via playbook.